Switch off: Turning off your Work Brain (PLUS infographic)

 Health and well-being impacts

-The inability to switch off may triggers a constant stress response that impact your health and (mental) well-being short-term and long-term.
+The inability to switch off may trigger a constant stress response that impacts your health and (mental) well-being - short-term and long-term.

 • Sleep Issues.
 You may have issues falling asleep, wake up a lot during the night or have bad sleep in general.
 Even if you slept, you feel tired and exhausted.